Xorrad/tuim/README.md

 # tuim
-A immediate mode text-based user interface for terminals.
+An immediate mode text-based user interface for terminals.

 ## Containers